So you are looking for piano online lessons and you wonder which one is the best?

-The interface is just beautifull and very well designed.
+The interface is just beautiful and very well designed.
 You will be efficiently guided in your learning.
 Quite impressive!

 But of course, it is not perfect.
 The main thing is that its curriculum is quite limited.
 You may reach an intermediate level but not more.
 It is really dedicated to complete beginners (which is good).

-Whatever you current level, just try it, it is so fun!
+Whatever your current level, just try it, it is so fun!